webdjoe/pyvesync/README.md

 ### Levoit Purifier Core300S/400S Methods and Properties

+The core400S has a nightlight, while the Core300S does not.

 `VeSyncAir300S400S.change_fan_speed(2)` 1|2|3|4 or call without argument to increment by one

 `VeSyncAir300S400S.child_lock_on()` Enable child lock